danielathome19/Chunk-List/README.md

 The __Program.cs__ file contains a benchmark test for comparison between an ArrayList (List<T>) and Chunk List.

 # Bugs/Features
-Bugs are tracked using the Github Issue Tracker.
+Bugs are tracked using the GitHub Issue Tracker.

 Please use the issue tracker for the following purpose:
   * To raise a bug request; do include specific details and label it appropriately.